Alternative education programme for young people

 Partners: Enfants du Monde

-In Niger, the educational system is marked by limited access, very low attendance and graduation rates, and above all, extremely low internal effectiveness, as 72% of students completing primary education are below the minimum French language level.
+In Niger, the educational system is characterized by limited access to education, very low retention and completion rates, and extremely low internal efficiency, with 72% of primary school students scoring below the minimum threshold in French at the end of the primary cycle.

 The project